Andrews-McMeel-Universal/amu-code_standards/csharp-dotnet/README.md

 Microsoft examples and samples conform to the following conventions:

 - Use the default Code Editor settings (smart indenting, four-character indents, tabs saved as spaces).
 For more information, see [Options, Text Editor, C#, Formatting](https://docs.microsoft.com/en-us/visualstudio/ide/reference/options-text-editor-csharp-formatting).
+Note: this is a departure from a two-space rule AMU used in the past, and only applies to C#.
 - Write only one statement per line.
 - Write only one declaration per line.
 - Vertically align curly brackets.